 The Compensation Committee considers annually the Company's share ownership and retention guidelines.
-The Company presently does not have share ownership or retention guidelines for its NEOs or other employees other than for the CEO, who will acquire Company stock equal to three times base salary over a period of five years beginning in 2020.
+The Company presently does not have share ownership or retention guidelines for its NEOs or other employees other than for the CEO and the Board of Directors, as described in the "Corporate Governance-Share Ownership and Retention Guidelines" section of this Proxy Statement.